harshitdaga/youtubeDownloader/README.md

 ## Options available
-	-e or -h or -p	: Languange English or Hinid or Playlist.
+	-e or -h or -p	: Languange English or Hindi or Playlist.
 Download Folder is decided based on this param -n 				: [OPTIONAL] Custom name for the file. ex -n filename

 ## Configuration